RedisLabs/redislabs-docs/content/rs/concepts/data-access/persistence.md

 ## Data Persistence and Redis on Flash

-If you are enabling data persistence for databases running on Redis Enterprise Flash, by default both master and slave shard will be configured to write to disk.
+If you are enabling data persistence for databases running on Redis Enterprise Flash, by default both master and slave shards will be configured to write to disk.
 This is unlike a standard Redis Enterprise Software database where only the slave shards persist to disk.
 This master and slave dual data persistence with replication is done to